Freiling87/CCU/CCU/Documentation/C04_Traits.md

 |Trait												|Effect													|
 |:--------------------------------------------------|:------------------------------------------------------|
-|Untrusting											|- Will only interact with Agents Friendly or better *
+|Untrusting											|- Will only interact with Agents Friendly or better
-|Untrustinger										|- Will only interact with Agents Loyal or better *
+|Untrustinger										|- Will only interact with Agents Loyal or better
-|Untrustingest										|- Will only interact with Agents Aligned *
+|Untrustingest										|- Will only interact with Agents Aligned

-****Exceptions**: Leave Weapons Behind, Offer Motivation, Pay Debt, Pay Entrance Fee*
+***Exceptions**: Leave Weapons Behind, Offer Motivation, Pay Debt, Pay Entrance Fee*

 ##			Language
 Language traits are part of a larger planned system.
 For now, they have limited utility unless you make extensive use of them with Vocally Challenged.

 |Trait												|Effect													|
 |:--------------------------------------------------|:------------------------------------------------------|
-|Speaks Chthonic									|- Agent can bypass Vocally Challenged when speaking to Ghosts, Shapeshifters, Vampires, Zombies and anyone else with this trait
+|Speaks Binary[^1]									|- Agent can bypass Vocally Challenged when speaking to Robots, Hackers and anyone else with this trait
-|Speaks ErSdtAdt									|- Agent can bypass Vocally Challenged when speaking to Aliens and anyone else with this trait
+|Speaks Chthonic[^1]								|- Agent can bypass Vocally Challenged when speaking to Ghosts, Shapeshifters, Vampires, Zombies and anyone else with this trait
-|Speaks Foreign										|- Agent can bypass Vocally Challenged when speaking to Assassins and anyone else with this trait
+|Speaks ErSdtAdt[^1]								|- Agent can bypass Vocally Challenged when speaking to Aliens and anyone else with this trait
-|Speaks High Goryllian								|- Agent can bypass Vocally Challenged when speaking to Gorillas and anyone else with this trait
+|Speaks Foreign[^1]									|- Agent can bypass Vocally Challenged when speaking to Assassins and anyone else with this trait
-|Speaks ErSdtAdt									|- Agent can bypass Vocally Challenged when speaking to Aliens and anyone else with this trait
+|Speaks High Goryllian[^1]							|- Agent can bypass Vocally Challenged when speaking to Gorillas and anyone else with this trait
-|Speaks Werewelsh									|- Agent can bypass Vocally Challenged when speaking to Werewolves (both forms) and anyone else with this trait
+|Speaks Werewelsh[^1]								|- Agent can bypass Vocally Challenged when speaking to Werewolves (both forms) and anyone else with this trait

 ##			Loadout